sammcp/PlaceHolder-Repo/README.md

-# PlaceHolder-Repo
-PlaceHolder to put in a python project
+# Pyhton project that I Created to demonstrate some concepts from my 309 class